ESAT module 27 questions / 40 min / no calculator

 MM1.4

-This topic covers finding the common solutions to a pair of equations, specifically a linear and a quadratic one.
-This is equivalent to finding the coordinate(s) where the graphs of a straight line and a parabola intersect.
+Finding the common solutions to a pair of equations, one linear and one quadratic, is equivalent to finding the coordinate(s) where the graphs of a straight line and a parabola intersect.

 Revise this topic ›